Mold Testing | Los Angeles, CA

 Mold testing during your inspection for black mold/fungi will help determine the type of mold on the surface of the building materials or in the air.
 A certified mold inspector will take samples from your home and submit them using a “chain of custody” to an accredited laboratory for analysis.
 Test for Mold >

-Some mold inspectors may take a sample from the surface your ceiling, wall, or even your personal belongings to determine if mold growth is present.
+Some mold inspectors may take a sample from the surface of your ceiling, wall, or even your personal belongings to determine if mold growth is present.
 Some mold tests will illustrate the types of mold, the underlying structural components, and/or the number of spores present in the sample.
-Most mold test are completed using light microscopy by a certified laboratory technician.
+Most mold tests are completed using light microscopy by a certified laboratory technician.